 After the Storm

 When the storm’s passed, check out what the heavy wave action left behind.
 Low tide is the best time.
+When the wind blows the beaches can get opened up, so be ready for a good Nor’easter.

 If you’re going to a popular area, start early.
 It’s a sure bet the other detectorists will be there.
 You stand a better chance of finding stuff that way before it’s gone.